 Our Analysis and Test Results

-We were curious to see how a pump priced at $25 would compete with the pricier mini pumps in our review.
+We were curious to see how a pump priced at $20 would compete with the pricier mini pumps in our review.
 Our testers were excited about the dual stage pump with a pressure/volume selector on a pump in this price range.
 But after testing, we were left a bit underwhelmed by the performance of the Vibrelli.
-The Pro Bike Mini is also an affordable option with much better performance.
+The Pro Bike Tool High Pressure Pump is also an affordable option with much better performance.

 Ease of Use

 The Vibrelli has a pressure and volume mode for inflating different types of tires.
-Pumping in pressure mode we were only able to reach 36psi in a 25c road tire, compared to the 66psi achieved using the Pro Bike Mini Tool.
+Pumping in pressure mode, we were only able to reach 36 psi in a 25c road tire, compared to the 66 psi achieved using the Pro Bike Tool.
 In addition to the poor efficiency, the pumping effort ramps up quickly, making it difficult to reach a safe riding pressure.
-We were able to get up to 90psi, but this was after over 400 pump strokes and a significant effort.
-Mountain bike tire inflation was marginally better, reaching a pressure of 28psi, when using volume mode, at 300 pump strokes.
+We were able to get up to 90 psi, but this was after over 400 pump strokes and a significant effort.
+Mountain bike tire inflation was marginally better, reaching a pressure of 28 psi when using volume mode, at 300 pump strokes.

-There were other pumps that performed worse on a mountain bike tire, such as the Portland Design Works Little Silver that only achieved 9psi.
-The Lezyne Gauge Drive HV took home a perfect 10 out of 10 for pumping performance, blowing all other contenders out of the water and requiring the least effort of all contenders.
+Other pumps were worse for mountain bike tires, such as the Portland Design Works Little Silver that only achieved nine psi.
+The Lezyne Gauge Drive HV offered excellent pumping performance, blowing all other contenders out of the water and requiring the least effort of all contenders.
 The Vibrelli will work for mountain bike use, but be prepared to work for it.

 This contender is our lowest scoring product here.
 The pump head is made of plastic, as is the pump handle.
 It just looks cheap compared to other pumps in this price range.
 The pump head has trouble creating a seal on any valve type.
-For $20 more, you can take home the Editors' Choice for Road Pump Lezyne Road Drive; for a total of $50, the Lezyne Gauge Drive, Editors' Choice for Best Mountain Bike Pump, can be yours.
+For $25 more, you can take home the Editors' Choice for Road Pump Lezyne Road Drive.
+For a total of $50, the Lezyne Gauge Drive, Editors' Choice for Best Mountain Bike Pump, can be yours.

 We had issues with the pump head seal on the Mini the first time we used it.
 Unfortunately, those issues got worse with continued use.
-Following several rounds of pump testing we were unable to get a seal that would facilitate inflation.
-If durability is what you're after, check out the Lezyne Road Drive the Topeak Race Rocket, Silca Impero, or the Lezyne Pressure Drive, which all scored 8 out of 10 in overall durability.
+Following several rounds of pump testing, we were unable to get a seal that would facilitate inflation.
+If durability is what you're after, check out the Lezyne Road Drive the Topeak Race Rocket, Silca Impero, or the Lezyne Pressure Drive.

 The Vibrelli is best suited to mountain bike use.
 We would not recommend it for high-pressure applications.

 Despite being the cheapest pump we tested, we do not feel the Mini is a good value.
-For an extra $5, you can purchase the Pro Bike Mini Tool, our Best Bang for the Buck winner, which is a much better pump.
+For an extra $10, you can purchase the Pro Bike Tool, our Best Bang for the Buck winner, which is a much better pump.

 The Vibrelli did not fare well during testing.
 It is affordable, but it lacks pumping performance and durability.
-We cannot recommend it to our readers and would instead suggest you visit the Frame and Mini Pump Review to find a contender that would best suit your needs.
+We cannot recommend it to our readers and would instead suggest you visit the full review to find a contender for your needs.

 OutdoorGearLab Member Reviews